Dwarves

 Meanwhile, Next.js has grown increasingly complex, with new features like server actions and app routing that have pushed its build times longer.
 This complexity may have driven developers to look for leaner alternatives like Remix, particularly for client-heavy applications.

-JavaScript in Crisis?
+JavaScript in crisis?

 We’ve been following the thought-provoking observations from Mathias Schäfer regarding the current state of JavaScript in web development, and many of his points resonate with us: